alexander-moore/MAML-Augmentation/README.md

 Remote sensing is a natural image classification task in which the image content may be at drastically different scales.

-Aerial Airport             |  Satellite Archipellago :-------------------------:|:-------------------------:
+Aerial Airport             |  Satellite Archipelago :-------------------------:|:-------------------------:
 ![imageLeft](imgs/sample1.png)  |  ![imageRight](imgs/sample2.png)